elmar-hinz/Ext/README.md

 Ext magically detects, when you are inside an extension, even if you work in a subdirectory of it.
 It knows the path to ext_emconf.php automatically.

-For scripting it means, that you must first `chdir` into the extension.
+For scripting it means, that you must first `cd` into the extension.

 Example
 -------